How To Calm A Kitten: 10 Effective Tricks

 3. Please give it some playtime

 Calming a kitten doesn’t always have to be quiet and gentle.
 Playtime is also a great distraction from anything that’s exciting or scaring your kitty.
-Also, by playing with your cat, you’ll burn its extra energy that will help tone down its nerves.
+Also, playing with your cat will burn its extra energy and tone down its nerves.

 4. Have the kitten checked